-GRE, GMAT, or MCAT scores are required.
+GRE, GMAT, or MCAT scores are optional.
 We use a holistic evaluation process, however, which is not heavily influenced by the GRE scores.
-The Vanderbilt institutional code to which GRE scores should be sent is 1871.
+Therefore, your application will be reviewed the same if you submit GRE scores or not.

 The TOEFL (Test of English as a Foreign Language) is required for all applicants whose native language is not English and who have not received a degree at an English-speaking university.
 If you have graduated from a University in the United States, the TOEFL requirement is waived.
 Please be sure to still self-report your TOEFL scores used to gain entry to your prior US institution.
 The Vanderbilt institutional code to which TOEFL scores should be sent is 1871.